 Media & Communication

-Get involved in reporting what’s happening on campus or express your creative side.
+Get involved in reporting what’s happening on campus or express your creative side, whether it's through writing, radio, or other creative arts!

 Get involved as a writer or an editor of one of Penn’s student publications with a focus on poetry, humor, food, politics, travel, and more.
 Hear from visiting journalists, write your own prose, or simply relax on a couch and listen to a poetry reading at the Kelly Writer’s House, a true home for our literary community.